 So how do we actually translate these words?
 As it often is, we first need to understand what the words do in their own language before mastering what they do in ours.

-At its most basic, “kata” covers things and “kei” covers people
+At its most basic, “kata” covers things and “kei” covers people.

 A “kata” fundamentally represents the physical shape of something.
 That is why, in the industrial world, such-and-such kata generally represents a model or pattern.
 A “kataban” (型番) , or kata + number, usually reaches English as a pattern number.
 Similarly, “katagami” (型紙) – the same “gami” as in “origami”, so kata + paper = pattern paper for making dresses.

 “Kei”, on the other hand, addresses groups, systems, and lineage.
 Have you ever heard the term nikkei?
 The kanji is 日系, with “sun/ Japan” and “kei”.
 This means of Japanese descent.
-Keizu (系図) is kei + map, meaning genealogy.
+Keizu (系図) is kei + map, meaning a genealogy.
 A direct descendant is a chokkei (直系), straight/ direct + kei.

 What we’re really learning here is that the exact English words used may vary, but there is a much bigger difference between how the words are used in the Japanese language.
 There is no reason for confusion.
 A “kata” refers to a physical characteristic (in this case, breast size); a “kei” refers to the group that the heroine belongs to, namely “H” – for hentai, pervert, deviant, and so forth. (^^;)